nuxt-community/firebase-module/docs/options/README.md

 ## customEnv

-By default, the Firebase config will be chosen based on the NODE_ENV environment variable.
+By default, the Firebase config will be chosen either directly from the config-object or from a child-object named after the current NODE_ENV environment variable.

 If customEnv is set to true, however, nuxt-fire will determine the environment based on the environment variable called FIRE_ENV, which you can define yourself.
 This gives you the flexibility to define as many different Firebase configs as you like, independent of your NODE_ENV.